 - In a large bowl, whisk together sweetened condensed milk and water until smooth.
 Add vanilla pudding mix and whisk for 1–2 minutes until fully dissolved and starting to thicken.
 Cover and chill for 2–4 hours, until firm.

-- Whip heavy cream in a stand mixer or with a hand mixer until stiff peaks form.
-Mix the matcha powder with a little bit of water.
-(I whisk the matcha in using a tiny handheld whisk I found on Amazon—completely obsessed.)
-Add the matcha powder mixture and whisk just until incorporated.
+- Whip the heavy cream until stiff peaks form.
+Mix the matcha powder with a little water until smooth, then whisk it into the cream just until incorporated.

 - Once your pudding is chilled and firm, spoon it into the whipped matcha cream in batches, folding gently as you go.